by Minkyung Choi

-You may scale, rotate or move the points in order to deform the object into various shapes.
+You can scale, rotate or move the points in order to deform the object into various shapes.

-You may animate by using the s key or cluster lattice points to add a node.
+You may animate by using the s key or cluster lattice points to add an animatable node.

-Open Window-> General Editors-> Hypergraph: Hierarchy to view the 2 components of the lattice.
+Open Windows-> General Editors-> Hypergraph: Hierarchy or Windows->Outliner to view the 2 components of the lattice.
 These may also be manipulated for various effects.